texhex/SQLSimplePS/README.md

 [SQLSimple]::Execute("INSERT INTO dbo.TestTable(Name, IntValue, NumericValue) OUTPUT Inserted.ID VALUES('Second Test', 9, 45.66)", $connectionString)
 ```

 ``Execute()`` only returns an array of single values that were returned by SQL Server (it uses ExecuteScalar() internally).

-To query the database, use the ``Query()`` command which returns a hash table.
+In order to run a query and get full results (SELECT), use the ``Query()`` command which returns a hash table.
 In case you are new to hash tables, please read [this excellent blog post by Kevin Marquette](https://kevinmarquette.github.io/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about/).

 ```powershell
 using module .\SQLSimplePS.psm1